AikoChou/citationdetective/README.md

 user='root'
 host='localhost'
 ```
 Citation Need model exist for English, Italian and French, and they can be retrained for any language.
-They expect an environment variable `CD_LANG` to be set to a language code taken from config.py.
+The scripts expect an environment variable `CD_LANG` to be set as a language code taken from config.py.

-Since Citation Detective only support Englich Wikipedia so far,  let's set the variable accordingly:
+Since Citation Detective now only support Englich Wikipedia, we set the variable to `en`:
 ```
 $ export CD_LANG=en
 ```